scala/scala3/docs/docs/reference/witnesses/witnesses.md

 }
 ```

-Witness can be seen as shorthands for implicit definitions.
-The winesses above could also have been formulated as implicits as follows:
+Witness can be seen as shorthands for what is currently expressed as implicit definitions.
+The witnesses above could also have been formulated as implicits as follows:
 ```scala
 implicit object IntOrd extends Ord[Int] {
   def compareTo(this x: Int)(y: Int) =